jasonkeung/priority-queue-gui/README.md

 # Priority Queue GUI

-This is a Java based GUI application that visually shows a binary heap/priority queue with min-heap ordering.
+This is a Java desktop application developed for a high school teacher to show a binary heap priority queue.
 The user is able to add numerical ID/Inventory pairs where the priority queue is based on the item ID.
-The application is to demonstrate proper functionality of a Priority Queue class written using an ArrayList class written from scratch.
-The user is able to load item ID/Inventory pairs from file20.txt for demonstration purposes.
-This application may be useful for demonstrating the process of adding and removing from a binary heap.
+This application can be used as a tool to demonstrate adding and removing from a binary heap implementation of a priority queue.
+The application also demonstrates proper functionality of a Priority Queue class written using an ArrayList class written from scratch.
+The user is able to quickly load item ID/Inventory pairs from file20.txt for demonstration purposes.

 ## Getting Started